lambertjamesd/sfz2n64/README.md

 ## Usage

-sfz2n64 takes the first parameter as the input, which can be an .sfz file or a .ctl file.
-The second parameter is the output which can be a .inst, .ctl, or a .sfz file.
+sfz2n64 takes the first parameter as the input, which can be an .sfz file, .ins or a .ctl file.
+The second parameter is the output which can be a .ins, .ctl, or a .sfz file.

 For example